Multi-objective integer programming: An improved recursive algorithm: Abstract

 \section{Abstract}

 This paper introduces an improved recursive algorithm to generate the set of all nondominated objective vectors for the Multi-Objective Integer Programming (MOIP) problem.
 We significantly improve the earlier recursive algorithm of Özlen and Azizo\u{g}lu by using the set of already solved subproblems and their solutions to avoid solving a large number of IPs.
-A numerical example is presented to explain the workings of the algorithm, and we conduct a series of randomised computational experiments to show the savings that can be obtained.
-As our experiments show, the improvement becomes more significant as the problems grow larger in terms of the number of rows, columns, objectives, and nondominated objective vectors.
+A numerical example is presented to explain the workings of the algorithm, and we conduct a series of computational experiments to show the savings that can be obtained.
+As our experiments show, the improvement becomes more significant as the problems grow larger in terms of the number of objectives.